onomyprotocol/ochain/docs/resources/gaiad.md

 ### Governance

-Governance is the process from which users in the Cosmos Hub can come to consensus on software upgrades, parameters of the mainnet or signaling mechanisms through text proposals.
+Governance is the process from which users in the Onomy can come to consensus on software upgrades, parameters of the mainnet or signaling mechanisms through text proposals.
 This is done through voting on proposals, which will be submitted by `ATOM` holders on the mainnet.